wuanzhuan/system_monitor/README.md

 A windows system tool, development in rust.
 A replacement of [procmon](https://learn.microsoft.com/zh-cn/sysinternals/downloads/procmon), more events and useful filter.
 Typically can check handle leak for a long time(i.e. a week). because can remove the closed handle.
 ![image](https://github.com/wuanzhuan/system_monitor/assets/11628049/c3223b53-802b-473d-8247-e1e757a2084a)

+# note
+- `The sys_monitor.zip may be considered a threat by the browser when downloading.`
+- No hook technology was used.
+- Obtained all process and module information for convert address to module offset.
+- Administrator privileges are required.

 # features
 - [x] more events